SAP-samples/build-apps-enablement/BuildandAutomateTour2024/Readme.md

 ### Welcome to Build and Automate Tour 2024

-Before starting the exercise please make sure you have setup the pre-requisites on your computer.
+Today you are going to build an workpermit approval scenario using SAP Build Before starting the exercise please make sure you have setup the pre-requisites on your computer.